benallfree/pocketpages/docs/pb_hooks/pages/(main)/docs/starter-kits.md

 ## deploy-fly-ga

 This kit helps you deploy via Github Action to fly.io.
 It requires `deploy-fly-manual` as well.
 See the [deployment guide](/docs/deploying) for more details.

+## htmx

+This kit helps you get started with the [htmx](https://htmx.org/) project.
+See the [starter kit README](https://github.com/benallfree/pocketpages/blob/master/starters/htmx/README.md) for more details.